 This Los Angeles based company traveled to northern California to achieve this build for their clients.
 The clients wanted a weekend getaway for their family that could also accommodate guests.
 Not only were the recycled materials saving in cost, but the company enlisted the help of eager architecture students and saved even more money on construction.

 The interior of the home is a perfect example of a collaboration of styles.
 Vintage, rustic, and industrial elements can all be found in the home’s decor and build.
 The rustic elements are perfectly embodied in the ceiling and wooden walls.
 The boards are left defined and accented with a white wash, dark stain, or a light stain to creates a worn look.
 Vintage elements can be seen with the wing back chair or old guitar in the living room.
 The kitchen appliances and iron railings, used for the staircase and balcony, are great examples of the industrial elements in the space.
 The design has a rustic warmth with little extravagance.
-Overall, this home is a great way to show how manipulating textures such as wood, metals, or fabrics in design can electrify a space as dull as a shipping container!

 By Alison LaPaglia